Discover the right option for you ...

 Connect with a specialist today!

 Overcoming debt can feel like an uphill battle.
 Interest rates and penalty fees quickly add up, increasing the total amount you owe.
-This not only takes a toll on your financial health, but on your mental and emotional well-being as well — many who deal with debt also experience feelings of stress, fear, anxiety, shame and guilt.
+This can take a toll on your financial health and mental and emotional well-being.
+Many who deal with debt also experience feelings of stress, fear, anxiety, shame, and guilt.

-Fortunately, there are debt relief strategies and programs you can use to reduce your stress and repay your financial obligations faster.
-Some debt relief options can even help you lower your interest rates and make repayment more manageable, allowing you to experience financial freedom faster.
+Fortunately, debt relief strategies and options can help you reduce your stress and meet your financial obligations faster.
+Some options can even help you lower your interest rates and make repayment more manageable, allowing you to experience financial freedom faster.

 Linda's attempt to help a struggling friend led to a massive amount of credit card debt.
 Accredited Debt Relief helped cut her $30,000 debt in half, giving her peace of mind and a brighter outlook on life.

-The ultimate goal of debt relief is to free borrowers from their debts as quickly and easily as possible.
+The ultimate goal of any debt relief option is to free people from their debts as quickly and easily as possible.
 Each method removes one or several barriers that make it difficult for borrowers to repay what they owe.
-For example, debt relief can help to change the terms of a borrowing agreement, consolidate multiple debt obligations into one debt or reduce the principal amount owed.
+For example, debt relief options can help to change the terms of a borrowing agreement, consolidate multiple debt obligations into one debt or reduce the principal amount owed.

-Debt relief takes a variable amount of time depending on which option you choose.
-For example, debt resolution programs can take as little as 12 to 48 months to complete, while a debt management program through a credit counselor can last for as long as 60 months.
+Debt relief takes a variable amount of time, depending on which option you choose.
+For example, debt reduction can take as little as 12 to 48 months to complete, while debt management through a credit counselor can last for as long as 60 months.

 Depending on the type of debt relief you choose, your credit may be affected initially.
-For example, bankruptcy can greatly impact your credit score and remain on your report for 7-10 years.
-Debt resolution programs can also affect your credit as well, but many clients see their credit improve as their enrolled debts are settled and paid off.
+For example, bankruptcy can greatly impact your credit score and remain on your report for up to 10 years.
+Debt reduction can also affect your credit as well, but many clients see their credit recover as their enrolled debts are paid off.

-Fortunately, changes in your credit score after using a debt relief program don’t last forever.
+Fortunately, changes in your credit score after using a debt relief option don’t last forever.
 Paying down your debt over time and implementing good habits can help you repair your credit score.

 You're paying too much interest or are stuck making only minimum payments